-Planning a summer holiday to Mozambique opens up a box of questions that need immediate answering and advice.
-We are here to assist you to answer as many of these queries before you set off into Africa.
+Planning a summer holiday to Mozambique opens up a box of questions that need to be answered and advice.
+We are here to assist you with this guide and answers to your queries before you set off into Africa.
 For now, it is safe to say that Mozambique is one of the most stable countries on this vast continent, its ongoing infrastructural development enhancing its tourism potential.

 Mozambique has a complex and fascinating history that dates as far back as 9 AD when merchant ships visited from India, Persia and Arabia.
 The Portuguese arrived in the 15th century and the struggle for power intensified around the 19th century.
 Click here to plan your holiday with one of our consultants.